The best recordings of Paul Robeson

 Three more great recordings of Paul Robeson

-You could also head to the recordings he made for his own Othello label in the 1950s.
-On my journey, a blend of spirituals and folk song, was reissued by the Smithsonian’s African American Legacy Recordings series in 2007, with a 34-page booklet featuring historical photos.
+You could also head to the recordings Robeson made for his own Othello label in the 1950s.
+On My Journey, a blend of spirituals and folk song, was reissued by the Smithsonian’s African American Legacy Recordings series in 2007, with a 34-page booklet featuring historical photos.

 For a landmark in Robeson’s life, turn to Live at Carnegie Hall – May 9, 1958 (Era, 1992).
 This captured his sell-out penultimate concert at the legendary venue, almost 30 years after he had first performed there.